The Complete Skateboard Buyers Manual at Bored

 We keep a wide variety of complete skateboards in stock as well as bespoke decks and accompanying hardware, coming in a host of different sizes and price ranges.
 For many beginners a complete can the best option, and our skateboard buyers guide below will give you some good pointers to what's the best buy for you.

-A complete skateboard is very simply a pre-made skateboard that has had all of it's parts (Deck, Trucks, Wheels, Bearings,Truck Bolts and Griptape) already assembled, and apart from the question budget the main question is what size of board is best for me?
+A complete skateboard is simply, a pre-made skateboard that has had all of it's parts (Deck, Trucks, Wheels, Bearings,Truck Bolts and Griptape) already assembled, and apart from the question budget the main question is what size of board is best for me?
 If you're an adult the answer is pretty much a case of personal preference and comfort, there's no wrong answers if it feels good and works for you.
 But in the case of buying a skateboard for a child or young person this guide below will help with your choice.

 Beginners Complete Skateboard for a CHILD 4-7 Years Old